togwand/nixos/README.md

 #### stale
 Hyprland + shell-manager configuration to enhance my workflow

+1. Try all awesome hyprland and are we wayland programs, test all the wiki configuration and faq
-1. Fix the zsh options including history and others (do temporary setopt commands for testing behaviours before rebuilds)
+2. Fix the zsh options including history and others (do temporary setopt commands for testing behaviours before rebuilds)
-2. Add vim keys for the zsh menu (check Mental Outlaw's trying zsh video again)
+3. Add vim keys for the zsh menu (check Mental Outlaw's trying zsh video again)
-3. Add highlights, hooks, plugins, better completion and prompt to zsh (finish the configuration)
+4. Add highlights, hooks, plugins, better completion and prompt to zsh (finish the configuration)
-4. Work on the nixvim config (line wrapping, autotabbing/formatting, and keybinds, macros, etc)
+5. Work on the nixvim config (line wrapping, autotabbing/formatting, and keybinds, macros, etc)
-5. Check vimjoyer videos to keep adding to the system
+6. Check vimjoyer videos to keep adding to the system
-6. Change colorscheme and theme of terminal, neovim and make the system match it
+7. Change colorscheme and theme of terminal, neovim and make the system match it
-7. Check the programming language used for my installed pkgs (remove or replace rust ones)
+8. Check the programming language used for my installed pkgs (remove or replace rust ones)

 ## Modules
 Nix overlays, configurations, and more which are toggleable with custom options